 NARM takes very seriously the responsibility of the preceptor to teach midwifery skills and knowledge to students and to accurately assess the student’s ability to perform as a primary midwife.
 Requirements are made very clear in NARM materials and on documents signed by the student and preceptor.
 When evidence presents itself that a preceptor is not following the requirements specified, NARM has the responsibility to revoke the right of that preceptor to sign off on CPM applications.

-It is the responsibility of all applicants to ensure that their preceptors meet NARM eligibility requirements.
+Current preceptor registration with NARM is required for clinicals to be valid.
+It is the responsibility of all applicants to ensure that their preceptors are currently registered with NARM.

 - There are no revoked preceptors at this time.